-4.5.33 \$\$VALUE1^DILF(): FDA Value Retriever (Single)
+3.5.33 \$\$VALUE1^DILF(): FDA Value Retriever (Single)

-This extrinsic function returns the value associated with a particular file and field in a standard FDA.
+The \$\$VALUE1^DILF extrinsic function returns the value associated with a particular file and field in a standard FDA.
 Only a single value is returned.
 If there is more than one node in the FDA array for the same field, the first value encountered by this function is returned.
 Use the VALUES^DILF(): FDA Values Retriever API if you want more than one value returned.

 '''

-$$VALUE1^DILF(file, field, fda root)
+$$VALUE1^DILF(file,field,fda_root)

 '''

-field: (Required) Field number for which data is being requested.

-fda\root: (Required) The root of the FDA from which data is being requested.
+file: (Required) File or subfile number. field: (Required) Field number for which data is being requested. fda_root: (Required) The root of the FDA from which data is being requested.

-This function returns the value for the specified file and field that is stored in the FDA identified by FDA\ROOT.
-If the field is a word-processing field, only the root at which word-processing data is stored is returned.
-No IENS information is returned.
-If more than one value is associated with a particular field (e.g., in a subfile), only a single value is returned.
+This function returns the value for the specified file and field that is stored in the FDA identified by fda\root:

-If there is no node in the FDA for a particular field, a caret ("^") is returned.
-If the node has a null value, null is returned.
+- If the field is a WORD-PROCESSING field, only the root at which word-processing data is stored is returned.
+No IENS information is returned. - If more than one value is associated with a particular field (e.g., in a subfile), only a single value is returned. - If there is no node in the FDA for a particular field, a caret (^) is returned. - If the node has a null value, null is returned.

-Figure 192: \$\$VALUE1^DILF() API-Example: Input and Output
+Figure 191: \$\$VALUE1^DILF API-Example: Input and Output